nw-kusuma/Mobile-Programming-Class/mp_class_flutterdemo/README.md

 Just a flutter-dart exercise demo project for Mobile Programming class at Bakrie University.

 This demo exercise the usage of:
-- Basic flutter app widgets such as layouts, transition, routes, pages, etc.
+- Basic flutter app widgets for layouts, transition, routes, pages, etc.
 - Basic navigation menus such as Drawer, TabBar, BottomNavigationBar.
 - Basic forms input elements such as TextField, TextFormField, dialogs, etc.
-- Basic database CRUD with SQLite and Firebase real-time DB.
+- Basic database CRUD operations with SQLite and Firebase real-time DB.

 ## File structure:
   - assets